dylan-thinnes/golly-sign-generator/README.md

-Given a PPM P6 image, generates an image of a glider gun image that [life-framebuffer](https://github.com/dylan-thinnes/life-framebuffer) can run to produces the same original image in the form of LWSS gliders!
+Given a PPM P6 image, generates an image of a glider gun that [life-framebuffer](https://github.com/dylan-thinnes/life-framebuffer) can run to produces the same original image in the form of LWSS gliders!